 We came back to our campsite for lunch and before heading back to the forest, a Slaty-backed Flycatcher and a Daurian Redstart were spotted in the campsite.

 Later in the day, we drove towards a dried riverbed in the buffer zone of the park.
 It was painful to see illegal sand mining taking place on the river bed.
-However, from a birding point of view, we did encounter birds like the Hodgson’s Redstart, Eurasian Thick-knee among others.
+However, from a birding point of view, we did encounter birds like the Hodgson’s Redstart, Indian Thick-knee among others.

 29 Feb 2016: Day 4 (Kaklabari – Mothanguri – Bansbari)

 We packed our bags and left early morning driving towards the Mothanguri Forest Guest House via the forest trail.
 During the course of the morning, we encountered several birds like the Barred Cuckoo Dove, Emerald Dove, Speckled Piculet among others.

 We reached Mothanguri by 11 AM and spend a few hours just watching a Goosander feeding in the river.